 In this study, learners with high motivation and regular exposure to English through media tended to perform better in pronunciation tests (Aziez & Sofiana, 2023).
 However, this improvement was often tempered by the presence of L1 interference, which remained a persistent obstacle.
 Learners' first language can heavily influence their acquisition of L2 sounds, especially when those sounds do not exist in the learners' native phonological system (Ha, 2022).
-This was evident in the learners who, despite being highly motivated and regularly exposed to English, still struggled with sounds like $/\theta$ / and $/\delta$ / due to the strong influence from L1 to L2 can affect the development of both grammar and pronunciation, particularly when learners have not developed sufficient metalinguistic awareness to recognize the differences between their L1 and L2 systems.
+This was evident in the learners who, despite being highly motivated and regularly exposed to English, still struggled with sounds like /θ/ and /ð/ due to the strong influence of their L1.
+Martínez et al. (2023) support this view, showing that crosslinguistic influence from L1 to L2 can affect the development of both grammar and pronunciation, particularly when learners have not developed sufficient metalinguistic awareness to recognize the differences between their L1 and L2 systems.